 In recent years, there have been claims that red meat is unhealthy and potentially cancerous, scaring a number of Australians into giving up their much-loved steak in an attempt to be 'healthier'.
 Little do they know, this might not be the healthiest choice, especially given that Iron deficiency is one of the most widespread nutritional disorders in the world.

-First and foremost, the World Health Organisation released a statement that the consumption of PROCESSED meat contributes to colon cancer (see here).
+The World Health Organisation (WHO) released a statement that the consumption of PROCESSED meat contributes to colon cancer (see here).
 Processed meat includes things like sausages, bacon and deli meats.
-A good quality steak, or Chief Bar (made from top quality meat with no nitrites or harmful chemicals), hardly belongs in this category.
+A good quality steak, or Chief Beef Bars or Biltong (made from top quality meat with no nitrites or harmful chemicals), does not belong in this category.

 5 guidelines for healthy red meat consumption

-Forget salami, sausages and bacon and opt for a good quality steak from your local butcher.
-Although it’s more expensive per kilogram, you will actually save money…on your health.
+Minimise salami, sausages and bacon and opt for a good quality steak from your local butcher or clean products like our beef range.
+Although it’s more expensive per kilogram, you will actually save money… on your health.
+As they say, you can spend your money with the farmer or big pharma!
 Processed meats contain harmful hydrogenated oils, lots of salt, nitrites and other harmful additives.
-Every daily serving of processed meat increases the risk of heart disease, diabetes and colon cancer.

 2. Know where it comes from